mfjenn/code-of-conduct-1/README.md

 RailsBridge Code of Conduct
 =====================

-This is a code of conduct for RailsBridge workshops.
+This is the code of conduct for RailsBridge workshops.
 It is a fork of the 2013 PyCon code of conduct.

 Each workshop's organizers are responsible for ensuring that this code of conduct is:

 * Visible to all attendees and volunteers prior to the workshop and
 * Discussed with everyone at the opening presentation

 ## To Do

 **Adopting a code of conduct**

-* Adopt code of conduct as a community
- * Figure out what that means, really.
-A committee?
-The board?
 * Figure out our process for updating the code of conduct moving forward

 **Adding the code of conduct to our materials**